 Skip to main content

-Contributors netapp-thomi netapp-ahibbard netapp-revathid netapp-aherbin
+Contributors netapp-thomi netapp-ahibbard netapp-lenida netapp-revathid netapp-aherbin

-You must have enough disks or disk partitions in your local tier (aggregate) to meet system and business requirements.
+You must have enough disks or disk partitions in your local tier to meet system and business requirements.
 You should also have the recommended number of hot spare disks or hot spare disk partitions to minimize the potential of data loss.

 Root-data partitioning is enabled by default on certain configurations.
 Systems with root-data partitioning enabled use disk partitions to create local tiers.
 Systems that do not have root-data partitioning enabled use unpartitioned disks.